oneops/oneops.github.io/user/design/secrets-client-component.md

 ## Secret Access

-With the keywhiz client component in place all your secrets are available via standard filesystem operations.
+With the secrets client component in place all your secrets are available via standard filesystem operations.

 Typically applications load the secrets during their startup procedure.
 As a